jeffysmiff/sieve_of_eratosthenes/README.md

 In the 'results' directory, a JSON file is provided with results for each language from my laptop so they can be compared.
 Each was run from it's Docker image.
+These results have been visualised in graphs that are available [here](https://jeffysmiff.github.io/sieve_of_eratosthenes/)

 ## Python
 Written using 3.9.6